royhobbstn/createTiles/README.md

 **Notes**

-Running from an EC2 instance is highly recommended for performance reasons (and is the only environment I've tested in).
+Running from an Amazon Linux EC2 instance is highly recommended for performance reasons (and is the only environment I've tested in).
 If you choose a different environment you'll probably also need to install ```ruby```, ```unzip```, and the [s3 command line](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) tools.

 ### Before Starting ###